ru-wang/slam-plus-plus/trunk/data/Readme.txt

     EDGE_SE2/EDGE2/ODOMETRY <node_id_from> <node_id_to> <X> <Y> <Theta> <XX> <XY> <XT> <YY> <YT> <TT>
     where node_id_from < node_id_to

-Variable initialization entries are supproted and marked by tag VERTEX_SE2 or VERTEX2.
+Variable initialization entries are supported and marked by tag VERTEX_SE2 or VERTEX2.
 Edges are marked by tags EDGE_SE2, EDGE2 or ODOMETRY.
 Angles are in radians.
 The information matrix associated to each edge is NOT in squared form.
 The